LuisLorenz/nim/README.md

 -[x] making  the game more challenging with multiple piles
     - research how to make this game more advanced -[x] random player that starts the game
--[ ] bug fixing: mode = 1, alternating player, improve illustration
+-[x] bug fixing: mode = 1, alternating player
--[ ] better illustration: using colors (for the player that has its turn etc.)
-    - players
-    - ideally pile illustration
+-[x] improve illustration
 ...

+## plan v4
--[ ] giving my code to AI for evaluation and improvement
+-[-] giving my code to AI for evaluation and improvement
+    - doing this with segementation
+    - prompt:
+        I have programed the game of 'Nim' in python successfully.
+Here is a part of my code.
+Please give me adive how I can improve it to make it more efficient.
+Explain me your adive:
+    -[ ] minimax
+    -[ ] pile illustration
+    -[ ] move
+    -[ ] flow writing
+    -[ ] game
+    -[ ] score board
+    -[ ] loop
+    -[ ] colors
+-[-] implement time pressure! important